 Hours: 8am – 5pm

-Joshua Tree straddles the Mojave Desert and Colorado Desert.
+Joshua Tree National Park is located in Southeastern California, and straddles the Mojave Desert and Colorado Desert.

 When to Go

-Joshua Tree is open all year long, but the busier months are September-May.
-Due to the heat, June-August tend to be less favorable.
+Joshua Tree National Park is open all year long, but the busy months are September – May.
+Due to the heat, June – August tend to be less favorable.
 Unbeknownst to us, Spring is an extremely popular time to visit because all the lovely wildflowers are in bloom!

 What to See

-Naturally, most people go to Joshua Tree to see…well…the Joshua trees.
-They are pretty awesome, and like my friend commented, they kinda look like a palm tree wannabes.
+Naturally, most people go to Joshua Tree National Park to see, well, the Joshua trees.
+They are pretty awesome!
+Like my friend commented, “they kinda look like a palm tree wannabes”.
 These unique trees only grow in southwestern United States, and are quite an amazing sight.
 I had seen photos before my trip, but was still blown away by the landscape as we drove into the park.
-I think I said “OMG, I love it!” about 10 times…maybe more.
+I think I said “OMG, I love it!” about 10 times, maybe more.

 What I wasn’t expecting to marvel at was the absolutely incredible rock formations.
-These things looked like something from another planet.
-There will be vast desert plains speckled with Joshua Trees, and then all of sudden these giant boulders stacked up on top of each other.
+These things looked like something from another planet!
+You’ll see vast desert plains speckled with Joshua Trees, and then all of a sudden there are these giant boulders stacked up on top of each other.
 It’s almost like someone had scooped up all the boulders in the park and stacked them into piles.
 So peculiar, but such an amazing sight!

 Viewpoints and Trails

-Definitely go to Keys View for gorgeous views of the Coachella Valley.
+- Keys View – Definitely go for gorgeous views of the Coachella Valley.
 We also made many stops for photos and exploring while driving through the park.

 If you can help it, do not miss a sunrise or sunset in the desert.
 It is such an amazing experience.
 Because of the clear skies and low light pollution, you’re able to see such unique and vibrant colors.